bperez134/ROS2Humble/README.txt

 the order in which these need to be dealt out (10/23/2024) is:

 ROS2Humble.sh -> PX4.sh : For the installation of PX4 and ROS2Humble
+Then you will need to do the AgentSetup

 For the Setup of the Agent:
  Use AgentSetup.sh